 Choose a “Study Space” at Home

-How Will School Change Home Schedules and Roles
+How Will School Change Home Schedules and Roles?

 Managing a family and a household is like a puzzle of routines and chores; the puzzle pieces you have been taking care of are going to have to change because your time will be different.

 Next steps: I’d suggest you print out this post or email it to your family.
-Share the ideas and start talking about how this can work for all of you.
+Share the ideas and start talking about how this can work for you.
 This education or credential is important to your life; start there and then work out the practicalities.
 You all deserve it, so take some time to plan for success.